 The McClean Lake project is owned by Denison (22.5%) and its joint venture partners, ARC (70.0%) and OURD (7.5%).
 ARC is the operator/manager of the project.
-Denison, ARC and OURD also jointly own the nearby Midwest project.
-Mineralization mined at Midwest is planned to be milled at McClean Lake.

-The McClean Lake facility is located approximately 26 kilometres west of the Rabbit Lake mine and approximately 750 kilometres north of Saskatoon.

-The mineral property consists of four mineral leases covering an area of 1,088 hectares and 13 mineral claims covering an area of 3,111 hectares.
+The McClean Lake property is located approximately 26 kilometres west of the Rabbit Lake mine and approximately 750 kilometres north of Saskatoon.
+The mineral property consists of four mineral leases covering an area of 1,147 hectares and 13 mineral claims covering an area of 3,111 hectares.
 The right to mine the McClean Lake deposits was acquired under these mineral leases, as renewed from time to time.
 Mineral leases are for terms of 10 years with the right to renew for successive 10-year periods provided that the leaseholders are not in default pursuant to the terms of the lease.
 The terms of the four mineral leases must be renewed between November 2015 and August 2016.
 A mineral claim grants the holder the right to explore for minerals within the claim lands and the right to apply for a mineral lease.
-Title to the mineral claims is secure until at least 2023.
+Title to the mineral claims is secure until at least 2036.
 It is expected that the leases will be renewed in the normal course, as required, to enable all the McClean Lake deposits to be fully exploited.

-For additional information on mineral leases, mineral claims and surface leases.
-See "Government Regulation - Land Tenure."
+For additional information on mineral leases, mineral claims and surface leases, see "Government Regulation - Land Tenure" and "Denison's Operations - McLean Lake Underground Project".

 The uranium produced from the McClean Lake deposits is subject to a uranium mining royalty in Saskatchewan in accordance with Part III of The Crown Mineral Royalty Regulations.
 See "Government Regulation - Canadian Royalties."
-In addition, a royalty of 2% of the spot market price on all $U_3O_8$ produced from the Sue E deposit is payable to the previous owner of a portion of the deposit.
+In addition, a royalty of 2% of the spot market price on all U_3O_8 produced from the Sue E deposit is payable to the previous owner of a portion of the deposit.